-With the Accsyn Ftrack integration, file management suddenly becomes demystified enabling anyone with Ftrack access to push file assets globally between sites and users.
+With the accsyn ftrack send action, file management suddenly becomes demystified enabling anyone with ftrack access to push file assets globally between sites and users.
 Fully encrypted and using an accelerated protocol, minimising waste of valuable production time.

 For more information/tutorials, please head over to support.accsyn.com.